AntoineBellemare/biotuner/README.md

     <img src="https://github.com/user-attachments/assets/7e99e0ec-a1da-44f2-8ad9-bdfce8f4a36f" alt="biotuner_multimodal_02" width="50%">
   </p>

-The figure below illustrates Biotuner's ability to extract harmonic structures across different biological and physical systems.
+The figure above illustrates Biotuner's ability to extract harmonic structures across different biological and physical systems.
 It showcases harmonic ratios detected in biosignals from the **brain**, **heart**, and **plants**, as well as their correspondence with audio signals.
 By analyzing the fundamental frequency relationships in these diverse modalities, Biotuner enables a cross-domain exploration of resonance and tuning in biological and artificial systems.

 </div>